 - 12. Any person who believes that a Representative may be in a conflict of interest situation should report the matter, in writing (or verbally if during a meeting of the Board or any committee), to the Organization's Board who will decide appropriate measures to eliminate the conflict.
 The Board may apply the following actions singly or in combination for real or perceived conflicts of interest, if conflict is determined: - a.
 Removal or temporary suspension of certain responsibilities or decision-making authority - b.
 Removal or temporary suspension from a designated position - c.
 Removal or temporary suspension from certain teams, events and/or activities - d.
 Expulsion from the Organization - e.
 Other actions as may be considered appropriate for the real or perceived conflict of interest - 13.
 Any person who believes that a Representative has made a decision that was influenced by real or perceived conflict of interest may submit a complaint, in writing, to the Organization to be addressed under the Organization's Discipline and Complaints Policy. - 14.
 Failure to comply with an action as determined by the Board will result in automatic suspension from the Organization until compliance occurs. - 15.
 The Board may determine that an alleged real or perceived conflict of interest is of such seriousness as to warrant suspension of designated activities pending a meeting and a decision of the Board.

 Conflict of Interest Form

-I have read the Organization's Conflict of Interest Policy, I agree to be bound by the obligations contained therein, and I commit to avoid any real or perceived conflict of interest.
-I also commit to disclosing the existence of any real or perceived conflict of interest to the Board, as soon as it is known to me.

-I declare the following interests which may represent a potential conflicting interest:
+real or perceived conflict of interest to the Board, as soon as it is known to me.
+I declare the following interests which may represen t a potential conflicting inte rest:

 Name Signature Date